ARTISTS A-Z

 Arulla's passion for art extends across all of art history, which she studied at university, deepening her appreciation for a vast range of styles and movements.
 She continues to draw inspiration from contemporary artists, particularly within the digital medium, finding new ways to evolve her practice through the ever-changing landscape of modern creativity.

-JAKE
+JAKE PURCHES

-Jake Purches is a master 3D photographer and lenticular printer, he works primarily in executing others' artistic vision but has created one noteworthy piece himself.
+Jake is a master 3D photographer and lenticular printer, he works primarily in executing others' artistic vision but has created one noteworthy piece himself.

 In 2002 Jake was given special permission to visit the Egyptian Museum in Cairo and photograph the actual gold funerary mask of King Tutankhamen, the 18th dynasty ancient Egyptian Pharoah who reigned from 1334-1325 BC.
 This opportunity was a great privilege as it afforded Jake private access to one of the best-known works of art in the world and a prominent symbol of ancient Egyptian history.
 It laid buried for over 3,000 years in the ‘Valley of the Kings’ until it was by Howard Carter from tomb KV62 during is excavation expedition in 1925.
 King Tutankhamen death mask has been on display in Cairo from that time.